The Glass Lyre editing team considers full-length and chapbook poetry manuscripts.

 - GLP will announce the book launch and promote it when first released, but the author is responsible for any further promotion, marketing, and sales.

-- Glass Lyre will send authors their annual sales record as provided by the distributor.
+- Upon request, Glass Lyre will send authors their annual sales record as provided by the distributor.

-- The author gets 10 free books and 25-40% discount on additional copies (depending on number of copies ordered), but no royalties.
-However, the press offers royalties on high volume sales.
-When a book reaches a 500 copies mark (including discounted author orders) its author receives a 10% royalty on list price for subsequent copies.
+- Authors get 10 free books and 25-40% discount on additional copies but no royalties.
+However, after a book sells 500 copies (including discounted author orders) its author receives 10% royalty of list price for subsequent copies.

 - Please note:

 Glass Lyre is a print on demand press that uses Lightning Source Ingram for printing.
 Lightning Source supports a CMYK color model and offers matte and glossy finish for covers, cream and white for interiors.
 Ingram distributes to various vendors worldwide, including Amazon and Barnes & Noble.
-Glass Lyre is NOT responsible for the pricing fluctuations and sales rankings of individual vendors.
+Glass Lyre is NOT responsible for pricing fluctuations, sales rankings, and availability issues from individual vendors.
 However, authors and customers may purchase books and journals directly from Glass Lyre Press.